 With the help of the right dental apps, our lives can get a lot easier; and that applies to dentists as well.
 Over the last years, many useful dental apps for dentists have been developed to educate the patients, provide information about different dental conditions and treatments, as well as to make doctor-patient communication easier.

-If you enjoyed reading this article about the best dental apps, you should also read these:
+If you enjoyed reading this article about dental apps, you should check out this one on medical apps.

 Big or small, managing a business has never been easy.
-However, it gets much easier with the right small business management software, like Amelia.
+However, it gets much easier with the right small business management software, like Amelia, our WordPress booking plugin.

 Forget about the days of sitting behind a desk with a pen and paper to do your books; those days are long gone.
 Nowadays, we have so many great small business solutions that it all comes down simply to choosing a business software that best fits your needs.

 You might have noticed that there are so many software programs out there that choosing the right one could be a long and exhausting process.
-Luckily, we have taken a deeper look at small business software for you and we are going to tell you all about it in this article.
+Luckily, we have taken a deeper look at small business software for you to automate your business.

 Table of contents